Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 * A personal access token is essentially just a very long password that you use every time you "push"
 * [link to the instructions for Installing a rasberry Pi](https://github.com/Akhabue72/COM304_FOUNDATION_1/blob/main/sessions/session1/docs/InstallingRaspberryPI.md)
 * The connections consist of: Power cable, keyboard, mouse, Internet thingie, Hdmi cable
-* Ping is something engineers use to check whether there is a response from the network
+* Ping is something engineers use to check whether there is a response from the network (measured in "ms")
+*
 ### Research

 #### CD